nummacway/gb300/README.md

 # GB300

-The Sup+ GB300 is a cheap handheld that emulates video game consoles.
-The cheapest way to get it is via [AliExpress "Pick 3 and Save"](https://www.aliexpress.com/gcp/300000512/nnmixupdatev3?productIds=1005006436983834) for $9.99 (_not_ a referral link!) if you can find two more items from that page (or simply buy three GB300!).
+The **Sup+ GB300** is a cheap handheld that emulates video game consoles.
+The cheapest way to get it is via [AliExpress's "Pick 3 and Save"](https://www.aliexpress.com/gcp/300000512/nnmixupdatev3?productIds=1005006436983834) for $9.99 (_not_ a referral link!) if you can find two more items from that page (or simply buy three GB300!).
 At the start of each month and some "shopping festivals", there is a 10% discount, so you can get it for $8.99.
 That's a few dollars more than the cheapest game consoles on AliExpress often dubbed the Famiclones, but the GB300 offers eight classic consoles (instead of just the Famicon), comes with _way_ more games (even on the Famicon), you can add your own games, and you can save (states and sometimes standard GBA battery saves).

 Some see it as a clone of the (usually a bit more expensive) Data Frog SF2000, which however is a bit different.
 Because the [SF2000 has already been documented](https://vonmillhausen.github.io/sf2000/), this page focusses primarily on the differences.

 This document is work in progress.
 Feel free to contribute by contacting `numma_cway` on Discord, creating a fork and pull request, or by opening an issue on Github (see link at the top of this page).
-If you have any questions, feel free to join the `#data_frog_sf2000` channel on the [Retro Handhelds Discord](https://discord.gg/retrohandhelds).
+If you have any questions, join the `#data_frog_sf2000` channel on the [Retro Handhelds Discord](https://discord.gg/retrohandhelds) (choose SF2000 during onboarding).
 There is also a [`Gb300 dev` thread](https://discord.com/channels/741895796315914271/1195581037003165796) on that Discord.

 ## Hardware

 The hardware seems somewhat similar to the SF2000.
 The most important difference is the vertical form factor which makes the device look a bit like the (much heavier) Game Boy Color.
 The GB300 lacks the SF2000's "digital analog stick" and the buttons feel somewhat cheap.

 The screen is a cheap LCD screen compared to the SF2000’s IPS screen.
-The horizontal angle (sideways) is extremely small, but vertical is alright.
+The horizontal viewing angle (sideways) is extremely small, but vertical is alright.
 Especially when playing dark games in a dark room, the very bright black is an issue, as neither device has a brightness control.
-People who love the GB300 for its form factor and straight-forward interface have bought an SF2000 just to [swap its screen into the GB300](https://discord.com/channels/741895796315914271/1197607372277940314), so the rest of the device can't be that bad, hmm?
+People who love the GB300 for its form factor, working sound volume control and straight-forward interface have bought an SF2000 just to [swap its screen into the GB300](https://discord.com/channels/741895796315914271/1197607372277940314), so the rest of the device can't be that bad, hmm?
 The GB300's default screen has diagonal(!) screen tearing.

-Unlike the SF2000, the GB300 has a working volume control.

-Because it lacks arcade support accounting for 2.75 GB on the SF2000, the device ships with only a 8 GB TF/microSDHC card (42 MB of which not allocated to a partition), formatted FAT32.
+Because it lacks arcade support accounting for 2.75 GB on the SF2000, the device ships with only a 8 GB TF/microSDHC card (42 MB of which arenn't allocated to a partition), formatted FAT32.
 It includes the firmware and the default set of 6267 ROMs.
 This leaves around 1.75 GB for your own ROMs.
 Actually, there's more space if you follow the manual: All the ROMs are just for demonstration and you are supposed to delete them right when you receive the console, even though the menus are hardcoded to exactly these files.

-The device comes with a 70&thinsp;cm (28") cable from a 2.5mm male audio jack to two male RCA (cinch) jacks.
-The yellow RCA jack is for composite video and the red one for sound.
+The device comes with a 70&thinsp;cm (28") cable from a 2.5mm male audio plug to two male RCA (cinch) plug.
+The yellow RCA plug is for composite video and the red one for sound.
 You can plug them into older TVs either directly or via a SCART adapter.
 If you plug the cable in the GB300, its own screen will be turned off.
 The TV output has a better resolution (640x480) than the internal screen's 320x240.
 If your TV doesn't care, use NTSC 480i to prevent unnecessary vertical scaling to 576i.
-NTSC outputs a vertically pixel-perfect result of the interface.
+NTSC outputs a vertically pixel-perfect result of the user interface.
 Unlike the SF2000, the TV signal will be fine while charging the GB300.
 Do not plug in the cable until the device has completely booted.

 The GB300 works with the _wired_ gamepads that sometimes ship with some other cheap(er) consoles.
 You cannot normally buy them individually and the GB300 isn't sold bundled with them either.
 These devices work for solely the second player in games that support that. _Wireless_ gamepads don't work on the GB300, e.g. the gamepad bundled with the SF900 TV stick.
 Note that neither of these complies with industry standards like USB or BT, so they don't have any use with computers, laptops or mainstream consoles.

-The GB300 is powered by a 18650 battery that you can easily change.
+The GB300 is powered by a standard 18650 battery that you can easily change.
 The default battery appears to have overcharge protection (the charging current will drop when the battery is full), yet the green charging light will not turn off.
 If the battery is very low, it will take around 4&thinsp;VAh until it stops charging.
 This suggests that the capacity is lower than the SF2000's 1750 mAh.
 This is supported by people reporting that the (light pink and completely unlabeled) battery of the GB300 is lighter than the SF2000's.
 Neither device has undercharge protection, so leaving the device on with a lower battery can kill the battery.
 One person reported that their GB300 came with the power switch in the 'ON' position and therefore a dead battery.
-While the SF2000 takes flat batteries, the GB300 seems to require some manipulation to its contact springs.
+Buying a new battery worked.
+If you buy a new battery, consider one with both, over- and undercharge protection.
+Althrough the SF2000 takes flat batteries, the GB300 seems to require some manipulation to its contact springs due to the console's case design.
 It charges with around 2.5&thinsp;W, which slowly drops to around 2&thinsp;W as it charges.
-If you buy a new battery, consider one with both, over- and undercharge protection.

 ## General Firmware Features